nottherealalanturing/smpl-pp/README.md

 # Smpl-pp

-> Sample App from Michael Hartl's The Ruby On Rails Tutorials
+> SampleApp from Michael Hartl's The Ruby On Rails Tutorials

 ## Getting Started